Stack-Up and Build-Up

 -

-- Desired impedance for target track width
+Example needs - Desired impedance for target track width

 - 0.1 mm track to give 50 ohm SE (single-ended) impedance